GUIpsp/Modular-Force-Field-System/README.md

 Join *#universalelectricity* on EsperNet.
 Remember to follow the rules and respect others as with any other channel.

 ### License
+In short, you are allowed to:

+* Redistribute
+* Modify
+* Derive Code

+from this mod given you give permission to the original author(s).

 This intellectual property is licensed under the following copyright:
-Minecraft Mod Public License
+Modular Force Field System Public License (Modified MMPL)
 ============================

-Version 1.0.1
+Version 1.0.0

 0. Definitions
 --------------